Herman Melville: Early life and education

 The ubiquitous classical references in Melville's published writings suggest that his study of ancient history, biography, and literature during his school days left a lasting impression on both his thought and his art, as did his almost encyclopedic knowledge of both the Old and the New Testaments.

 In October 1831, Melville left the Academy.
 While the precise reason is not known definitively, Parker speculates it was for financial reasons, since "even the tiny tuition fee seemed too much to pay".

-In December 1831, Allan Melville returned from New York City by steamboat, but he had to travel the last 70 miles in an open carriage for two days and two nights in subfreezing temperatures.
+In December 1831, Allan Melvill returned from New York City by steamboat, but he had to travel the last 70 miles in an open carriage for two days and two nights in subfreezing temperatures.
 In early January, he began to show "signs of delirium", and he grew worse until his wife felt that his suffering deprived him of his intellect.
 On January 28, 1832, he died, two months prior to reaching his 50th birthday.
 Since Herman was no longer attending school, he likely witnessed his father's medical and mental deterioration.
 Twenty years later, Melville described a similar death in Pierre.